 It was not simply a matter of an intellectual disagreement between good men.
 The issue became very emotional and divisive.
 Bishop Alexander understood that the view of Arius amounted to a form of “subordinationism”, which made Jesus out to be a lesser god than the Father.
 That was an unacceptable position for Alexander, and for the entire Church, really.

 In return, Arius accused Alexander of promoting Modalism, a teaching that said God was just one person appearing in three different modes. ( For example, in the Old Testament He appeared as the Father, in the New Testament He appeared as the Son, and now he shows himself as the Holy Spirit… one person… three different “modes”.)
 Modalism was not only condemned as a heresy by the theologian Tertullian but also by Pope Callixtus I in 220 a.d., who excommunicated Sabellius, the presbyter who taught it.
 Arius’ accusation against Bishop Alexander (that his thinking reflected Modalism) ended up getting Arius excommunicated by Alexander.
 But, excommunication was not enough to give Arius pause about his teachings.

 Rather than submit to his bishop, Arius left Alexandria and traveled to Nicomedia where he received support from the Bishop of Nicomedia, Eusebius, who had studied under and been influenced by the same theologian as Arius, Lucian of Antioch.
 Lucian, though influenced by the heretic Paul of Samosata, died a courageous and unbending martyr in good standing with the Church.
 Bishop Eusebius gave Arius shelter basically because he was in agreement with the view of Arius.
-So, the matter became a struggle between two important bishops and two important dioceses, Nicomedia and Alexandria, Eusebius and Alexander.
+So, the matter developed into a struggle between two important bishops and two important dioceses, Nicomedia and Alexandria, Eusebius and Alexander.

 To add to the situation, Bishop Eusebius was a family friend and pastor of the Emperor Constantine, whose family had a summer residence in Nicomedia.